IIIF/api/source/api/presentation/3.0/index.md

 The value _MUST_ be a string, and the value _MUST_ be an HTTP(S) URI for resources defined in this specification.
 If the resource is retrievable via HTTP(S), then the URI _MUST_ be the URI at which it is published.
 External resources, such as profiles, _MAY_ have non-HTTP(S) URIs defined by other communities.

-The existence of an HTTP(S) URI in the `id` property does not mean that the URI _MUST_ be dereferencable.
+The existence of an HTTP(S) URI in the `id` property does not mean that the URI will always be dereferencable.
 The [definitions of the Resources][prezi30-resource-structure] give guidance as to this, as does the [table in Appendix A][prezi30-appendixa].

  * All resource types _MUST_ have the `id` property.<br/>
    Clients _MAY_ render `id` on any resource type, and _SHOULD_ render `id` on Collections, Manifests and Canvases.